Kitchen Extension Guide

 • Cost — Again, with any project, the cost is always a factor.
 Depending on the size and complexity of the work that needs to be carried out will have a massive effect on the cost of the job, from parts to the labour that is required.

-• Permission – In most cases, an extension will require planning permission because this will affect your neighbours' home, from their natural sunlight to the noise the work will inevitably create.
+• Permission — In many cases, an extension may require planning permission, especially where it could affect your neighbours' home, from their natural sunlight to the noise the work will inevitably create.
 This can become quite costly and also very time-consuming.

 How Much Does a Kitchen Extension Cost?